uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming/algoritmics.rst

 Algoritmics
 =========================

-This sectiction explains algoritmics for Classical Machine Learning
+This section explains algoritmics for Classical Machine Learning